avargasv/ContribsGH2-Z/PostZ.md

 using `ZIO.collectAll` and the later using instead `ZIO.collectAllPar` as explained before, we executed both for the organization "revelation".

-*Please note, if you try these examples on Windows and receive a 500 HTTP response, probably the Defender Firewall is blocking Redis.
+*Please note, if you try these examples on Windows and receive a 500 HTTP response (internal server error), probably the Defender Firewall is blocking the embedded Redis server.
 Simply starting a new sbt session should solve the problem.*

 The following lines show part of a trace of the executions, displayed by the programs to the logger console.